Rebranding companies – we are the experts

 Are we only a rebranding company?

 It is impossible to be solely a rebranding company.
 Rebranding companies must apply many of the tools utilized in a brand launch when rebranding and redefining an existing brand.

 The skill set needed to create a new brand and the components of a rebranding project are similar.
 However, you must concentrate on the rebrand by looking clearly into the eyes of the prospect AND the current customer.

 However, rebranding is even more rigorous than launching a new brand in the market.
 Why?
 Because everything you do must be tempered with retaining existing customers and keeping the values that work for you.

-Also, unless the goal is brand repair (for example, a brand that has withstood unflattering PR or a product failure of some sort), you must find a way to hold onto the equities in the existing brand.
+Also, unless the goal is brand repair (for example, a brand that has withstood unflattering PR or a product failure of some sort), you must find a way to hold onto the equities of the existing brand.

-This is more difficult than it may appear because often the brand’s own bias clouds the view in deciding what is important and what must be left on the cutting room floor.
+This is more difficult than it may appear because often the company’s own bias clouds the view in deciding what is important and what must be left on the cutting room floor.

 Rebranding requires market research

 The questions that need answering in a successful rebranding effort can only be found in a fertile mix of both current customers and prospects.
 The research we require is always a projectable mix of qualitative and quantitative market research.

-Too often, rebranding companies use only existing research.
+Too often, rebranding companies use only research that speaks to its current customers.
 It is a mistake.
 Talking only to your current customer base is deceiving at best.
 Flat-out wrong at worst.

 Current customers already have a relationship to your brand and, while we need to understand the risks of brand change, we should logically be more interested in prospects.